ebbekarlstad/lending-system/a2/README.md

 The project was smooth sailing until we started testing.
 The errors we encountered while testing were always linked to how we prevented dependencies.
 When we created a deep copy to prevent dependencies those copies would often get altered instead of the original, which threw us into quite the loop.
 This difficulty was ran into twice, once when doing automated testing of the transactions (setting items to available when the contract expires), this occured again when trying to delete an Item, the actual error for this was happening with a few methods for handling printing the catalog which made it difficult to debug.

-Project for Assignment 2

-A project template based on gradle and a gitlab pipeline.
-You should always build and run the application using gradle regularely.

 [design.md](design.md) contains the prescribed architectural design of the application.

 ## Building